nitigsingh/pyiwr/README.md

-# Py-SRT
+# pyiwr

-Py-SRT is an advanced open-source library developed by researchers at SIGMA Research Lab at IIT Indore.
-This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files into Py-ART compatible NetCDF files.
-Py-SRT also provides a range of useful tools and visualization functions to facilitate working with weather radar data.
+pyiwr is an advanced open-source library developed by researchers at SIGMA Research Lab at IIT Indore.
+This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files into Py-ART compatible NetCDF files. pyiwr also provides a range of useful tools and visualization functions to facilitate working with weather radar data.

 ## Features